 The Northern school of artists first came to the attention of serious collectors in 1999, with the sale of a Lowry painting for £1.9 million, and the value of artists such as Helen Bradley and William Turner began to increase accordingly.
 Much of the appeal of classic Northern art is nostalgic, as it depicts a vanished era, and it’s now become so popular that exhibitions, collections and even galleries are dedicated to the genre.

 Northern art is still an excellent investment, and we handle examples regularly.
-If you are interested in adding to an existing collection or making a one-off investment in a specific painting, please contact our experts directly and ask to be added to our e-mail list so that we can let you know when we have items of interest coming up in future sales.
+If you are interested in adding to an existing collection or making a one-off investment in a specific painting, please contact Stephen directly and ask to be added to our e-mail list so that we can let you know when we have items of interest coming up in future sales.

 We offer a free valuation service to people who are considering the sale of their items through our auction room.
 Click the button to complete our short form, and one of our experts will be in touch.